harvardinformatics/GenomeAnnotation/genome_alignment/README.md

 ## Running `cactus-prepare`

-Next we need to run the `cactus-prepare` script, which importantly labels the internal nodes of the input tree according to cactus' specifications and generates several more files needed to run subsequent steps.
+Next we need to run the `cactus-prepare` script, which importantly labels the internal nodes of the input tree according to Cactus' specifications and generates several more files needed to run subsequent steps.

 Generally, it can be run as follows: